St Mary's Cathedral Choir, Sydney: Choir tradition

 2018 marked the two hundredth anniversary of the founding of the choir.
-In July 2018, the Cathedral Choir performed in Rome at St. Peter's Basilica, with the Pope in attendance.
+In July 2018, the Cathedral Choir performed in Rome at St. Peter's Basilica, with Pope Francis in attendance.
 Earlier that year, the Choristers of the Cathedral Choir performed as part of the International Gregorian Festival of Watou.

 Choir crest

 As part of the cathedral, the choir has its own coat of arms.
 This crest appears on the medals worn by head-boys, corner-boys (assistant head-boys) and others with a special role.
 The crest is divided into two equal parts, both with much symbolism.
 In colour it is blue (the colour for St Mary), crimson and white (the choir colours) as well as gold (colour for feasts of Christ).

 The left panel bears the arms of the cathedral itself.
 The cross, symbol of Christian faith in the redemption, is mounted on the crescent moon, symbol of the Virgin Mary, the patroness of the cathedral.
 Christian tradition represents her as the Fair Moon, preceding the rise of Christ, the Sun of Justice.

 The right panel displays a musical stave of Gregorian chant, imposed upon an archbishop's cross.
 The stave bears the first notes of the famous Gregorian hymn to the Virgin Mary, "Alma Redemptoris Mater" ("Hail, thou Mother of the Redeemer").
 It is a reminder both of their musical vocation and of the cathedral's special consecration to the Virgin Mary.
 The archiepiscopal cross with its double cross-bar belongs exclusively to archbishops, and may be carried before them in procession.
 It is the sign that the cathedral is the personal seat of the archbishop, the centre of unity in the diocese.